Interpreting type theory in a quasicategory: a Yoneda approach: Adding structure

 \begin{definition}

-We define $\overline{\mathcal{C}}^*$ as the smallest full subcategory of $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ containing $\overline{\mathcal{C}}$ and stable under the following operations: \begin{itemize} \item Taking pullbacks along fibrations \item Forming the objects of the form $\Pi_f(x)$ where $f$ is a fibration and $\Pi_f$ the right adjoint to the pullback functor along $f$ \item Forming the (cofibration,trivial fibration) and (trivial cofibration, fibration) factorizations of a morphism. \end{itemize} \end{definition}
+We define $\overline{\mathcal{C}}^*$ as the smallest full subcategory of $\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})}$ containing $\overline{\mathcal{C}}$ and stable under the following operations: \begin{itemize} \item Taking pullbacks along fibrations \item Forming the objects of the form $\Pi_f(x)$ where $f$ and $x$ are fibrations and $\Pi_f$ the right adjoint to the pullback functor along $f$ \item Forming the (cofibration,trivial fibration) and (trivial cofibration, fibration) factorizations of a morphism. \end{itemize} \end{definition}

 We claim the following:

 \begin{proposition}